 Is your hard drive not being recognized?

-If it is the memory card of a smartphone or a tablet concerned, the best option is to purchase an adaptor and to plug it in a PC.
+- If it is the memory card of a smartphone or a tablet concerned, the best option is to purchase an adapter and to plug it in a PC.

 The differences between mechanical hard drives and SSD drives, USB sticks, and memory cards are based on flash memory.
 The non-recognition could be due to poor state of the connectors.
 By cleaning it with the help of a cotton swab lightly dipped in alcohol, then letting it dry thoroughly, it may be possible to solve the problem.